MAshrafM/ITIMobarmg/README.md

 > An abstract member cannot be static.
 > An abstract method cannot have the modifier virtual.
 Because an abstract method is implicitly virtual.
 ---
+- L09: Polymorphism
+> In C#, every type is polymorphic because all types, including user-defined types, inherit from Object.
+> When a derived class inherits from a base class, it gains all the methods, fields, properties and events of the base class.
+The designer of the derived class can choose whether to: override virtual members in the base class, inherit the closest base class method without overriding it; define new non-virtual implementation of those members that hide the base class implementations.
+> Polymorphism is often referred to as the third pillar of object-oriented programming, after encapsulation and inheritance.
+---